Lexicon-LTU-2025/lecture-typescript-intro/README.md

 ### Unknown

-Like `any`, but safer — you must check its type before using it.
+Like `any`, but safer — you must check its type

 ```ts
 let value: unknown = 'hello';